Written by Dr. Nicole M. Vienna

 If a defendant’s mental health affects their way of thinking or behaving during a trial, the judge, prosecutor, or defense attorney can seek competency to stand trial assessment.
 Competency to stand trial is when a defendant understands the nature of the legal proceedings against them and would be mentally competent in assisting their legal counsel regarding the case at hand.
-A person who is not competent to proceed may not be able to stand trial for a crime they are convicted of due to their mental disorder or defect and its impact on their decision making or ability to comprehend what is happening in the legal proceedings.
+A person who is not competent to proceed may not be able to stand trial for an alleged crime due to their mental disorder or defect and its impact on their decision making or ability to comprehend what is happening in the legal proceedings.
 It would be a violation of their due process rights.
 Ultimately, competency to stand trial is determined by the judge after a review of expert mental health reports and evidence.

 Nevertheless, in order to use the insanity defense for a case, the defendant must plead not guilty for a crime because of their mental illness, thus lacking culpability.
 Defendants using the insanity defense must suffer from a mental illness.
 In addition, the defendant has to prove to the court that because of their mental illness or defect, they did not understand what they have done, did not know what is right or wrong, and acted upon outside factors.
 This is established by the defendant as they apply the insanity defense into their case.